superdesk/web-publisher/docs/templates_caching.rst

         {# heavy lifting template stuff here, include/render other partials etc #}
     {% endcache %}

-With :doc:`generational` as a strategy key you need provide :doc:`gen` with object or array as value.
+With :code:`generational` as a strategy key you need provide :code:`gen` with object or array as value.

 .. code-block:: twig